judaicadh/legacyexhibits/src/content/docs/reference/13th-century-entanglements.md

 description: "This exhibition reexamines the formative period in Islamic history between the 7th and the 11th century."
 date: "2012-2013"
 hero:
-  title: "13th Century Entanglements: Judaism, Christianity & Islam ('12-'13)"
+  title: "13th Century Entanglements: Judaism, Christianity & Islam"
   tagline: "An Online Exhibition from the Herbert D. Katz Center for Advanced Judaic Studies 2012-2013 Fellows at the University of Pennsylvania"
 slug: "13th-century-entanglements"